 "As a pediatric endocrinologist, I've counseled many parents who are worried about their children's growth," Dr. Kaplowitz said.
 "There is a wide range of what is 'normal' for child growth and development.
 If a child is otherwise healthy and is following their own curve, what the parents often need is reassurance that their child is fine, and not a lot of testing."

-New AAP List Identifies 5 Things Physicians and Patients Should Question:
+AAP Identifies 5 Things Physicians and Patients Should Question:

-Hormone tests for children with public hair and/or body odor but no other signs of puberty.
+Hormone tests for children with pubic hair and/or body odor but no other signs of puberty.
 The AAP advises against these tests when development of pubic or axillary hair and/or

 underarm odor aren't accompanied by other physical signs of sexual maturation such as breast development in girls, or rapid growth.